Revisiting Adversarial Training under Hyperspectral Image: Experiments and Discussions

-For each training image, RandAugment randomly applies a series of augmentation operations from a set of 11 methods.
-However, the specific contribution of each data augmentation method to the model's adversarial robustness is unclear.
-To address this, we conduct an ablation study to evaluate the individual impact of each augmentation method.
-Specifically, we limit the RA method set to a single type and enforce the use of the same data augmentation method for all training examples.
-The individual effects of each data augmentation method on benign accuracy are shown in Figure \ref{fig2-2}(a).
-It is clear that, except for the Contrast method, no single augmentation technique independently improves the benign accuracy.
+\paragraph{Effect of Individual Data Augmentation Methods} RandAugment applies a sequence of augmentation operations randomly selected from a predefined set of methods.
+To examine the contribution of each augmentation type, we conduct an ablation study by restricting the augmentation pool to a single operation and enforcing its consistent application across all training samples.
+The resulting benign accuracies are reported in Fig.~\ref{fig2-2}(a).
+It can be observed that, with the exception of \textit{Contrast}, no individual augmentation method leads to a noticeable improvement in benign accuracy.

-Next, we analyze the results on adversarial robustness.
-The individual effects on adversarial robustness are shown in Figure \ref{fig2-2}(b).
-As seen in Figure \ref{fig2-2}(b), similar to the benign accuracy, no single augmentation method, except for the Rotate method, significantly improves adversarial robustness.
-The experimental results indicate that the diversity provided by individual data augmentation methods in adversarial training is insufficient to simultaneously improve both benign accuracy and adversarial robustness.
+We further evaluate the impact of each individual augmentation on adversarial robustness, as shown in Fig.~\ref{fig2-2}(b).
+Similar to the benign setting, no single augmentation method consistently improves robustness under adversarial attacks, except for a marginal gain observed with \textit{Rotate}.
+These results indicate that relying on a single augmentation operation is insufficient to enhance both benign accuracy and adversarial robustness under AT.

-We also conduct the same experiments on fast adversarial training.
-The individual effects are presented in the Appendix, from which we can draw the same conclusion.